 There is also live music everywhere in the bars which can be hard to come by in other cities, such as Amsterdam.

-One of the absolute best things is the thermal baths spread out all over.
+One of the absolute best things is the thermal baths in Budapest spread out all over.
 Yes in the middle of a city you have natural thermal baths, some of which are located in beautiful historic buildings, such as the Gellert Baths.

 Unless you were unlucky enough to try the local spirit drink called palinka, in which case call it the palinka puking session.
 Ughhh!